pramcistudent/cookbook-project3/README.md

 - **Update a Recipe** - [CR**U**D] Update or 'edit' is available only when the user is logged in.
 Clicking it takes the user to the Edit Recipe page and only the author of the recipe can edit the recipe.
 - **Delete a Recipe** - [CRU**D**] Delete or 'remove' recipe is only available if the user is logged in and if the user added that recipe.
 ### Features Left to Implement
--In an ideal world, there are a couple functions that I would've loved to have completed but didn't have the time or knowledge on how to implement these features.
+In an ideal world, there are a couple functions that I would've loved to have completed but didn't have the time or knowledge on how to implement these features.
 - **Hash pass-wording** - This feature is a must for any app that requires users to enter their personal details.
 - **Print / Email** - Being able to print the recipe as well as able to email the recipe to friends and family.
 This also allows targeted email marketing.
 - **Account profile** - Allows for the user to personalise their account and add additional information about the user such as images etc.